 People watching is more interesting.
 Like watching the overloaded van going down the road.
 The rear is completely full, and the rear door is tied down – but the rope breaks, and stuff starts spilling out on the road, as the van drives off, driver unaware for 100m or so.
 The construction crew nearby wander over, pick up some of the stuff, and hold on to it, until the van finally comes back to collect it.

 Sitting by another park, I watch a late middle-aged couple out doing some exercise.
 Due to the afore-mentioned crap footpaths, the only place to walk a reasonable distance without tripping over is the path around the smallish park.
 It’s only perhaps 500m, so as I sit there, they pass by several times, accompanied by their arthritic Alsatian.
 I can fully appreciate going out for a walk in the morning, but I don’t think I could handle doing 20 laps of a small, not very nice, park.
 I’d get dizzy.

 Watching TV in a foreign language is one of my pleasures in life.
 It’s lots of fun trying to work out what’s actually going on.
 I understood what was happening with the flooding in Buenos Aires.
 But I couldn’t work out what the follow-up story was today – people were out banging their pots and pans.
 Portenos have often used this tactic in the past, to express displeasure at the government, but I’m not quite sure who this was directed at today – were they blaming the local council for not sorting out stormwater systems, or was it actually a weather dance, the reverse of the normal rain dance?
 Doesn’t seem to be much about it on English language news websites unfortunately.

-Anyway, I’ll try and the bus station later tonight, if that doesn’t get anywhere, I’ll give it two more days, then go back down to Rio Gallegos by bus, and take my bike myself.
+Anyway, I’ll try again at the bus station later tonight.
+If that doesn’t get anywhere, I’ll give it two more days, then go back down to Rio Gallegos by bus, and take my bike myself.